mnabil1718/mnabil1718/README.md

 ## `$ cat about.md`

-- 🔭 Building full-stack web projects by day, reading kernel source by night
+- 🔭 Building full-stack web projects
 - 🌱 Currently learning **C** and diving into low-level systems programming
-- 🧠 Fascinated by **Linux internals**, memory management, and how things *actually* work
+- 🧠 Fascinated by how computers *actually* work
-- 🐧 Ubuntu daily driver — I've configured my `.zshrc` more times than I've shipped features
-- 📝 **Neovim** is my IDE, my therapist, and my personality
+- 📝 Using **Neovim**, sometimes VSCode tho
-- 👯 Looking to collaborate on **open source** projects
+- 👯 Looking to collaborate on new challenging projects
-- ⚡ Fun fact: If it can't be done in the terminal, is it worth doing?

 ---